itsnerosz/Index/README.md

 You can use the <a href="https://boxd.it/cXhCo">list on Letterboxd</a> to preview its titles.

-The list is updated weekly.
+The list is updated monthly.

 ---